 - If a competitor has entered an event after the maximum number of competitors has been reached, but before the advertised close of entries (if this event is the only event they have entered).

+- If they need to withdraw due to a COVID case.
 Should a registered participant fail to compete and not notify their Sports Coordinator, or the Games Office of their absence as described above, they are not entitled to a refund of any kind.

 Any refunds will be processed through the Fusesport online system and Paypal gateway with refunds returning to the original credit card that was used when registering.